 Daily Mirror, Daily Express

-Daily Mirror archive 1903 - 1980.
-The archive will in future include the Daily Express and other publications.
+Daily Mirror archive 1903 - 1980; Daily Express and other publications.
 Pay for 48 hrs or longer.
 This can also be accessed for free through some UK county libraries.
 Speak to your local librarian.

 The Times digital archives 1785 - 1985 is operated by Thomson Gale databases and can be accessed through some UK county libraries and universities.
 Speak to your local librarian (Essex included).